LiveHelperChat/doc/docs/bot/rest-api.md

 ### Params

-In the 'Params' section, you define arguments that should be accessible as 'GET' parameters.
+In the `Params` section, you define arguments that should be accessible as `GET` parameters.

 ### Authorization